TrevorKarjanis/karma-extjs/README.md

 ## Configuration

+See the test application in the test directory for an example.

 ### Integration Testing

 See the Karma [configuration documentation](https://karma-runner.github.io/2.0/intro/configuration.html) to create a configuration for Karma, and include extjs-6 as a framework.
 By default, test execution will automatically start when the application launches.